Treating ADHD In Post-Adolescent Ages

 - For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-HELP (4357)

-Attention-deficit hyperactivity disorder in adults
+Attention-deficit hyperactivity disorder in developed brains

-Barriers to diagnosing ADHD and identifying symptoms in adults
+Barriers to diagnosing ADHD and identifying symptoms

-Importance of seeking ADHD treatment for adults
+Importance of seeking treatment in any phase of life

-Many adults with ADHD were not diagnosed as children due to lack of information or stigma, and may have been labeled as someone who couldn't control impulses, or a behavioral problem.Untreated ADHD can harm one’s relationships, career, and ability to handle daily responsibilities adequately.
+Many adults with ADHD were not diagnosed as children due to lack of information or stigma, and may have been labeled as someone who couldn't control impulses, or a behavioral problem.
+Untreated ADHD can harm one’s relationships, career, and ability to handle daily responsibilities adequately.
 Not receiving support may lead to low self-esteem, mood swings, and other mental health conditions in adults, including substance use disorders or anxiety disorders.
 The American Psychiatric Association recognizes that adult ADHD can cause those with the condition to experience difficulty with focus, time management, sleep (including sleep disorders), impulsive behaviors, accomplishing goals, inattention, hyperactivity, and impulsivity.

-Difficulties managing ADHD symptoms and impulsive behavior without guidance or support can also result in increased stress levels and lower self-esteem.
+Difficulties managing ADHD symptoms and impulsive behavior in adulthood without guidance or support can also result in increased stress levels and lower self-esteem.
 Finally, some research reports an association between ADHD and suicidal thoughts and behaviors.
 Having the appropriate information and treatment can represent life-saving care.

-ADHD treatment for adults: Talk therapy, medication, and other options
+Attention-deficit hyperactivity disorder treatment: Talk therapy, medication, and other options

 ADHD in children is typically treated with a combination of stimulant medication, parent training, and other forms of behaviour therapy to address problem behaviors.
-Adult treatment is also multifaceted although it takes a slightly different approach.Treatment for adult symptoms of ADHD is often approached from multiple angles and may include talk therapy, environmental changes, lifestyle adjustments, and/or ADHD medication.
+Adult treatment is also multifaceted although it takes a slightly different approach.
+Treatment for adult symptoms of ADHD is often approached from multiple angles and may include talk therapy, environmental changes, lifestyle adjustments, and/or ADHD medication.
 Another option to treat ADHD in adults is to connect with an ADHD coach, a professional who can assist adults with ADHD with time management, organizational skills, goal setting, social skills, and more problematic areas for people with attention deficit hyperactivity disorder.

 You might choose to approach treatment by first recognizing how your symptoms affect your life, physical health, and mental health and then implementing solutions and seeking help to address those specific challenges.